orizens/orizens.com/src/pages/blog/2016-03-06-angular-2-communication-between-components-components-design.md

 ### Communication Between Components Explained

-Since both components operate on the same &#8220;**nowPlaylist&#8221;** store, by nature of Angular (+2)&#8217;s change detection mechanism, as soon as this store is changed, both components will update its views and will reflect the current state of this store.
+Since both components operate on the same "**nowPlaylist"** store, by nature of Angular (+2)'s change detection mechanism, as soon as this store is changed, both components will update its views and will reflect the current state of this store.

 So eventually, these components are completely strange to each other, have on knowledge on each other, and still communicating via the now-playlist service, which eventually, communicates the new action to change the state of the store.